-The International Review Panel consists of senior scholars in the international and interdisciplinary Earth System Governance network, including members of the Scientific Steering Committee, members of the Earth System Governance Lead Faculty, Senior Research Fellows and experienced Research Fellows.
-In addition, for each conference the International Review Panel is complemented with a number of senior researchers from the country or region where the conference is held, as well as senior researchers from around the world who hold particular expertise in the specific topic(s) of the conference.
-The names of the International Review Panel will be published here after completion of the review process.
+The International Review Panel comprises senior scholars in the international and interdisciplinary Earth System Governance network, including members of the Scientific Steering Committee, Lead Faculty, Senior Research Fellows and experienced Research Fellows.
+In addition, for each conference, the International Review Panel is complemented with a number of senior researchers from the country or region where the conference is held, as well as senior researchers from around the world who hold particular expertise in the specific topic(s) of the conference.
+The names of the International Review Panel will be published here after the completion of the review process.

 The review is double-anonymous.
 This means that the authors of the abstracts of papers submitted in response to the call for papers do not know which reviewer will review their abstract; and that reviewers do not know the author(s) of an abstract.

-For full panel proposals, all paper abstracts of the panel will be evaluated in the general double-anonymous peer-review of the conference, with the possible outcome that some abstracts will be more relevant than others among the panel proposals.
-Should this occur, and in order to maintain the proposed full panel composition, the International Review Panel may advise that the low scored abstract(s) be adjusted.
+For full panel proposals, all paper abstracts of the panel were evaluated in the general double-anonymous peer-review of the conference, with the possible outcome that some abstracts will be more relevant than others among the panel proposals.
+Rejected panels also had corresponding abstracts reviewed individually.